elastic/integrations/packages/oracle/docs/README.md

 #### Oracle Database Connection Pre-requisites

 To get connected with the Oracle Database ORACLE_SID, ORACLE_BASE, ORACLE_HOME environment variables should be set.

-For example: Let’s consider Oracle Database 21c installation using RPM manually by following [Oracle Installation](https://docs.oracle.com/en/database/oracle/oracle-database/21/ladbi/running-rpm-packages-to-install-oracle-database.html), environment variables should be set as follows:
+For example: Let’s consider Oracle Database 21c installation using RPM manually by following the [Oracle Installation instructions](https://docs.oracle.com/en/database/oracle/oracle-database/21/ladbi/running-rpm-packages-to-install-oracle-database.html).
+Environment variables should be set as follows:
     `ORACLE_SID=ORCLCDB`
     `ORACLE_BASE=/opt/oracle/oradata`
     `ORACLE_HOME=/opt/oracle/product/21c/dbhome_1`
-Also, add `ORACLE_HOME/bin` to the `PATH` environment variable.
+Also, add `$ORACLE_HOME/bin` to the `PATH` environment variable.

 #### Oracle Instant Client

 Oracle Instant Client enables development and deployment of applications that connect to Oracle Database.
 The Instant Client libraries provide the necessary network connectivity and advanced data features to make full use of Oracle Database.
 If you have OCI Oracle server which comes with these libraries pre-installed, you don't need a separate client installation.

 The OCI library install few Client Shared Libraries that must be referenced on the machine where Metricbeat is installed.
-Please follow [Oracle Client Installation](https://docs.oracle.com/en/database/oracle/oracle-database/21/lacli/install-instant-client-using-zip.html#GUID-D3DCB4FB-D3CA-4C25-BE48-3A1FB5A22E84) link for OCI Instant Client set up.
+Please follow the [Oracle Client Installation link](https://docs.oracle.com/en/database/oracle/oracle-database/21/lacli/install-instant-client-using-zip.html#GUID-D3DCB4FB-D3CA-4C25-BE48-3A1FB5A22E84) link for OCI Instant Client set up.
 The OCI Instant Client is available with the Oracle Universal Installer, RPM file or ZIP file.
-Download links can be found [Oracle Instant Client Download](https://www.oracle.com/database/technologies/instant-client/downloads.html)
+Download links can be found at the [Oracle Instant Client Download page](https://www.oracle.com/database/technologies/instant-client/downloads.html).

 ####  Enable Listener

 The Oracle listener is a service that runs on the database host and receives requests from Oracle clients.
-Make sure that [Listener](https://docs.oracle.com/cd/B19306_01/network.102/b14213/lsnrctl.htm) should be running.
+Make sure that [Listener](https://docs.oracle.com/cd/B19306_01/network.102/b14213/lsnrctl.htm) is be running.
 To check if the listener is running or not, run:

 `lsnrctl STATUS`